ermakovich/ermakovich/src/posts/2023-11-30-what-developers-need-to-know-when-working-with-web-designers/index.md

 Today's smartphones are often "retina", having DPR (Device Pixel Ratio) from 2x and higher.
 Apple desktop and laptop displays are usually retina displays as well.

-When user opens a website on retina display, that has an unoptimized low-res image, it immidiately catches attention and causes irritation.
+When user opens a website on retina display, that has an un-optimized low-res image, it immediately catches attention and causes irritation.

 So remember to always double-check provided image sizes, so that they cover supported viewports and retina displays.
 Remember, that users of high-end devices with retina displays are potentially more payable customers and they require special care ;)